 8:20 Start Repair on BC1

-Power down the unit, remove all the cards, power supplies and blades
+Power down the c7000 chassis, remove all the cards, power supplies and blades

-Removal of the rear cards… One thing we were able to do was remove the Ethernet & Fibre Pass through cards without having to disconnect the cables.
+This is a pic where we removed the rear cards.
+One thing we were able to do was remove the Ethernet & Fibre Pass through cards without having to disconnect the cables.